 THE $50 PRESENT.
 THE OL’ I-HAVE-NO-FRIGGIN-CLUE-WHAT-TO-GET-YOU $50 PRESENT.

 Spend 10 minutes in Target during the holidays, and you’re walking out with a $300 receipt, I guarantee it.
-When I decided to quit my corporate job, I gave up Target altogether.
-Seriously.
 Target has crafted itself into a veritable cathedral of seduction.
 I would suggest not going and instead, investing that $300, but I fear that I jeopardize my credibility as someone who understands the human condition.
-Women love to love Target, so, I won’t go there.
+People (especially women, it’s true) love to love Target, so, I won’t go there.
 But…….one trip to Target to buy crap you won’t remember buying in two years…..or $6,500…..

 The average person will spend almost $1,000 on Christmas gifts this year.
 That’s JUST gifts.
 That doesn’t include the decorations, the feast(s), the outfits, the social engagements, and so on.
-Again, I’m not suggesting that you should not buy gifts for loved ones, but it is pretty wild to see what just one cash dump into the stock market can do with time.
-For most of us, $1000 is a lot of extra money to scrounge up and put towards a long-term plan.
-But when we think about just how much we spend during the holidays, it really doesn’t seem like that much.
+I’m not suggesting that you should not buy gifts for loved ones, but it is pretty wild to see what just one cash dump into the stock market can do with time.
+For most of us, $1,000 is a helluva lot of extra money to scrounge up and put towards a long-term plan.
+But we also seem to make that money available for Christmas.

-What if, starting this year, you found an extra $1000 during the holidays to put into the stock market, in a retirement account?
-(Just buy an S&P 500 fund in your 401k, IRA, or Roth IRA.)
+What if, starting this year, you found an extra $20, $100, or even $1,000 during the holidays to put into the stock market, in a retirement account?
+(Just buy an S&P 500 or similar index fund in your 401k, IRA, or Roth IRA.)
 And did this every year?
+Or did this, instead of gifts, with your loved ones?
 This is no substitute for regimented monthly saving—and you have to pay off your credit cards first—but this is truly the ultimate gift you can give yourself and your family.
-Stop buying them Yankee Candles now, and take them on a tour of Europe when you retire.
-Say no to the 11th pair of Old Navy pajamas, and pay for your grandkids’ college.
-If you were to invest the extra $1000 each year for 40 years, you would have:
+Stop buying Christmas lawn ornaments now, and take your kids on a tour of Europe when you retire.
+Say no to the 11th pair of Old Navy fleece pajamas, and pay for your grandkids’ college.
+If you were to invest the extra $1,000 each year for 40 years, you would have:

 For those of you that want to understand the math behind compound returns, read on.